Cycle sport

 Bicycle racing is recognised as an Olympic sport.
 Bicycle races are popular all over the world, especially in Europe.
 The countries most devoted to bicycle racing include Belgium, Denmark, France, Germany, Italy, the Netherlands, Spain and Switzerland.
-Other countries with international standing include Australia, Luxembourg, United Kingdom, United States and Colombia.
+Other countries with international standing include Australia, Luxembourg, Slovenia, United Kingdom, United States and Colombia.

 History

 The first bicycle race is popularly held to have been a 1200 m race on the 31 May 1868 at the Parc de Saint-Cloud, Paris, France.
 It was won by expatriate Englishman James Moore who rode a wooden bicycle with solid rubber tires.
 The machine is now on display at the museum in Ely, Cambridgeshire, England.

 The Union Cycliste Internationale was founded on 14 April 1900 by Belgium, the United States, France, Italy, and Switzerland to replace the International Cycling Association, which had been formed in 1892, over a row with Great Britain as well as because of other issues.

 Since the rise of the Olympic Movement at the 1896 Summer Olympics, cycling has been a contestant event in every Summer Olympic Games.